anhditatran/Jeans_Retail_Sales-Market-Research/README.md

 ## **Jeans_Retail_Sales-Market-Research**

 ### **1. Executive Summary**
 This report presents a comprehensive analysis of the second-hand jeans retail market, based on a dataset of online sales listings.
 The primary objective was to identify the key metrics and dimensions driving brand performance, market trends, and pricing strategies.

-Through data cleaning and exploratory analysis, key insights were uncovered:
-* **Market Dominance:** The Levi's brand is the clear market leader, commanding the highest share of listings, the largest follower count, and one of the best average seller ratings.
+#### **Key Findings:**
+* **Brand Performance is driven by a mix of Reputation and Price .**
+  * **Levi's:** Dominates the market with the highest sales volume and the largest individual follower count at a moderate average price.
+However, it receives poor ratings, suggesting that for consumer retail, price is a primary driver of sales.
+  * **Rick Owens:** Successfully commands the highest average price while maintaining a strong seller rating and high sales.
+This indicates that for premium brands, perceived quality and brand equity can justify a higher price point.

+* **Geographic Concentration**
-* **Geographic Concentration:** The market is heavily concentrated in the United States and Asia, with the U.S. being the top destination for shipping, indicating it is the primary consumer base.
+    * The market is heavily concentrated in three primary regions: **Asia, the US, and Europe**.
+    * Asia is the top destination for shipping, indicating it is the primary online consumer base.
+    * The US shows lower shipping volume, which may suggest a stronger consumer preference for in-store purchasing
+    * Individual brands appear to have distinct regional strengths that can be leveraged for more focused marketing efforts.

+* **Price vs. Reputation**
-* **Price vs. Reputation:** A higher average price for a brand does not consistently correlate with a higher average seller rating, suggesting that factors other than price, such as brand reputation and seller service, are critical drivers of customer satisfaction.
+    * A higher average price for a brand does **not** consistently correlate with a higher seller rating or more followers.
+    * This suggests that factors beyond price, such as **brand reputation and seller service**, are critical drivers of customer satisfaction and loyalty.

+* **Market & Product Trends**
-* **Product Landscape:** A significant majority of items are listed as "new," highlighting a robust market for unworn, second-hand apparel.
+    * A significant majority of listings are for **"gently used"** items, highlighting a robust market for high-quality, second-hand apparel.

-These findings provide a foundational understanding of the market's dynamics, offering actionable intelligence for sellers to optimize pricing, inventory, and marketing strategies.

-### **2. Introduction**
+    * Basic colors like **black and blue** remain highly popular.
+    * For certain product categories, such as jeans, brand name appears to be a less significant purchasing factor for the average consumer.

-#### **2.1.
-Project Overview & Objectives**
+### **2. Project Overview & Objectives**
 This project undertakes an exploratory data analysis to dissect the second-hand jeans market.
 By examining attributes like brand, price, condition, and location, the analysis aims to provide a clear and data-driven view of the competitive landscape.

 The core objectives were: